What is doctrine?

 At Fellowship Church Lubbock, believers are encouraged, built up, convicted of sin, trained for servanthood, and nurtured to spiritual growth, holiness, and Christ-likeness through the ongoing proclamation of the gospel of Jesus Christ and the exposition of God’s Holy Word.

-The members of Fellowship Church Lubbock desire that God will be glorified as we strive to become more like Jesus, as we are empowered by the indwelling Holy Spirit to follow Him and serve Him in repentant obedience, always resting in His glorious finished work.
+The members of FCL desire that God will be glorified as we strive to become more like Jesus, as we are empowered by the indwelling Holy Spirit, to follow and serve Him in repentant obedience, always resting in His glorious finished work.

 Knowing that He is infinitely holy, righteous, just, loving and good, we will strive to love the Lord our God with all our heart, soul, strength and mind.
 (I Samuel 2:2; Psalm 119:68; Psalm 145:9; Deuteronomy 32:4; I Peter 1:16; Luke 10:27)

 Knowing that Jesus Christ died for us “while we were yet sinners” in rebellion against Him; and that we were commanded to forgive others just as Jesus has forgiven us, we will strive toward fellowship in unity and toward loving our neighbors as ourselves, taking no vengeance, bearing no grudge.
 (Leviticus 19:18; Ephesians 4:32; Colossians 3:13; Romans 12:19; Luke 10:27)